Interferometers | previous | next | feedback |

 If the path length difference is non-zero, as shown in both parts of the figure, constructive or destructive interference e.g. for the downward-directed output can be achieved only within a finite optical bandwidth.
 Michelson originally used a broadband light source in the famous Michelson–Morley experiment, so that he had to build an interferometer with close to zero arm length difference.

 There are many variations of the Michelson interferometer.
-For example, a Twyman–Green interferometer is essentially a Michelson interferometer illuminated with a monochromatic point source.
+For example, a Twyman–Green interferometer is essentially a Michelson interferometer with expanded beams in its arms.
 It is used for characterizing optical elements.

 Fabry–Pérot Interferometer